 I’m not sure that I agree with the concept of Introversion as a Superpower.

 The problem with the “introvert revolution” that we’re currently experiencing is that it could be construed as saying that introverts are “better” than extroverts – which just isn’t true.
 We all have value in our individual and unique ways.

 I suppose it’s akin to the early days of the feminist movement.
 At times, I felt that also went a bit over the top – but it’s understandable after generations of being seen as second-class citizens.

-The School Of Life runs quite a few workshops and seminars with Introversion as the topic.
-In case you’re not able to get to London for one of these events, you might like to watch this short video, in which Tazeen Ahmad talks about Introversion as a Superpower.
+The School Of Life runs quite a few workshops and seminars with Introversion as the topic, if you’re able to get to London.

 About the author Julia Barnickle is a film maker, photographer, artist and writer, and the founder of The Quiet Entrepreneur community for introverts in business.
 She offers visibility coaching to raise your online profile, and helps you create videos to promote and deliver your services.